cparmet/pandas-checks/README.md

 If you run into trouble or have questions, I'd love to know.
 Please open an issue.

 Contributions are appreciated!
-Please see [more details](https://cparmet.github.io/pandas-vet/#giving-feedback-and-contributing).
+Please see [more details](https://cparmet.github.io/pandas-Checks/#giving-feedback-and-contributing).

 ## License

-Pandas Vet is licensed under the [BSD-3 License](LICENSE).
+Pandas Checks is licensed under the [BSD-3 License](LICENSE).

 🐼🩺